HHS/simpler-grants-pdf-builder/README.md

 Once a NOFO is reviewed and approved, our anticipated workflow is:

 1. NOFO is approved to be published
-2. A Bloom coach exports the Word document as an HTML file
+2. A Bloom coach receives the finalized .docx file
 3. The Bloom coach logs into the NOFO builder
-4. The Bloom coach uploads the HTML file to create an HTML representation of the NOFO
+4. The Bloom coach uploads the .docx file to create an HTML representation of the NOFO
+   - optional: The Bloom coach can also use an .html exported from Google Docs
-   - optional: The Bloom coach can view and make edits to the uploaded NOFO
+5. The Bloom coach can view and make edits to the uploaded NOFO
-5. We use a PDF renderer to output the NOFO as a PDF, based on the HTML layout.
+6. We use a PDF renderer to output the NOFO as a PDF, based on the HTML layout.
-6. Done!
+7. Done!

 ## Getting started